sparkfun/SparkFun_Pulsed_Radar_Breakout_A111/README.md

 The breakout board is primarily **designed to interface directly with a Raspberry Pi** – Acconeer’s SDK currently only supports ARMv7’s (e.g. a Pi) and ARM Cortex-M4’s.
 Check out our <a href="https://learn.sparkfun.com/tutorials/getting-started-with-the-a111-pulsed-radar-sensor">Getting Started with the A111 Pulsed Radar Sensor tutorial</a>, which explains how to use the sensor with a Raspberry Pi.

-SparkFun labored with love to create this code.
+SparkFun labored with love to create this board.
 Feel like supporting open source hardware?
-Buy a [breakout board](https://www.sparkfun.com/products/15577) from SparkFun!
+Buy a [breakout board](https://www.sparkfun.com/products/16826) from SparkFun!

 Repository Contents
 -------------------